 @da_peter Thanks for the compliment, we’ll take your advice and pass it on. ^HN

 — United (@united) December 13, 2014

-What was your craziest story on any trip?
-If you don’t mind share it in the comments.
+What was your craziest story on any of your trips?
+If you don’t mind, share it in the comments.

 Peter has a passion for Traveling, Photography, and Geocaching.
 These are the best ingredients for amazing adventures all over the globe.
 “Traveling is fun, no matter if you stay in a luxury hotel or travel like a backpacker.”
 Peter shares his experiences on his Blog www.gatetoadventures.com